DungeonDev78/AMNetworkLayer/README.md

 ## Tips'n'Tricks

 ### Environments
-With AMNetworkLayer you can esaly handle multi environments.
+With AMNetworkLayer you can easily handle multi environments.

 Create an enum with all of your environments
 ```swift